rotundasoftware/backbone.subviews/README.md

 	},

 	_onSubviewsRendered : {
-		// this function (if it exists) is called after subviews are finished rendering.
+		// this method (if it exists) is called after subviews are finished rendering.
 		// anytime after subviews are rendered, you can find the subviews in the `subviews` hash

 		this.listenTo( this.subviews.mySubview, "highlighted", this._mySubview_onHighlighted );